-- 1. Spread system sand to a minimum of 3 in over the pipe and a minimum of 6 in on all four sides of the bed beyond the AES pipes. - 2.
-Spread a minimum of 4 in of suitable earth cover (topsoil or loam) free of organics, stones over 4 in and building debris, having a texture similar to the soil at the site, without causing compaction. - 3.
-To prevent erosion, soil cover above the system shall be planted with native, shallow-rooted vegetation such as grass, wildflowers and certain perennials or ground covers.
-No trees or shrubs should be located within 10 ft of the system perimeter to prevent roots from growing into and damaging the system.
+- 1. Spread system sand to a minimum of 3 in over the pipe and a minimum of 6 in on all four sides of the bed beyond the AES pipes.
+DO NOT install any barrier materials on top of the system sand. - 2.
+AES systems with any part of the system (including cover material) above original grade require side-slope tapering on each side beyond the outer edge of the system sand bed, tapering to a 3:1 slope. - 3.
+Spread a minimum of 4 in of topsoil (loam) capable of supporting plant growth, without causing compaction. - 4.
+To prevent erosion, soil cover above the system shall be immediately planted with native, shallow-rooted vegetation such as grass, wildflowers and certain perennials or ground covers.
+No trees or shrubs should be located on or within 10 ft of the system perimeter (including side-slope tapering) to prevent roots from growing into and damaging the system.
+If the system includes a perimeter drain, there should be no trees or shrubs planted closer than 10 ft from the location of the perimeter drain.
+Do not plant gardens for human consumption in the vicinity of the wastewater treatment system.